deeptir18/cornflakes-scripts/README.md

 ## Hardware
-To run the evaluation, you MUST use a cluster with either d6515, or c6525-100g, or c6525-25g nodes in the Cloudlab Utah cluster (the dataset containing the traces is located on the Utah cluster); we highly recommend c6525-100g.
+To run the evaluation, you MUST use a cluster with either d6515, or c6525-100g, or c6525-25g nodes in the Cloudlab Utah cluster (the dataset containing the traces is located on the Utah cluster); we highly recommend c6525-100g, then d6515, and then c6525-25g.
+Our evaluation in the paper used c6525-100g machines (but the instructions should work on all three machine types).
+If you use
-We tested using c6525-100g machines; if you use c6525-25g machines (due to 100g machines not being available) you may see different results (lower raw throughputs), because the network bandwidth is lower; especially for the reproduction of Figure 5, where the copy-zero-copy tradeoff may change.
+c6525-25g machines (due to 100g machines not being available) you may see different results (lower raw throughputs), because the network bandwidth is lower; especially for the reproduction of Figure 5, where the copy-zero-copy tradeoff may change.